 This serial and transboundary world heritage site stretches much of Europe, with locations in no fewer than twelve countries, from Austria and Belgium to Spain and Italy to Bulgaria, Ukraine, and Croatia.
 Once covering vast tracts of the European continent, the European beech forests shrunk to the few patches that remain now since the last Ice Age.
 This iconic forest type is typical of the continent; its protection more critical than ever.

-In Croatia, you can still find surviving areas of the once-mighty primeval beech forests of Europe in three places.
+In Croatia, you can still find surviving areas of Europe’s once-mighty primeval beech forests in three places.
 Those UNESCO Croatia sites are Hajdučki I Rožanski kukovi in the Velebit National Park and two regions in Paklenica National Park (Suva Draga-Klimenta and O glavinovac-Javornik).

 Why Visit The Ancient And Primeval Beech Forests?

 While most of the current forests in Europe are undoubtedly beautiful, tranquil, and amazing for casual walks and picnics, they’re usually not authentic.
 They’ve been carefully managed for decades or centuries, sometimes even replanted.

-If you do want to wander through an ancient, primeval forest in Europe, there are few places where you can do that.
+If you want to wander through an ancient, primeval forest in Europe, there are few places where you can do that.
 The sites that make up this critically important UNESCO World Heritage Site still allow you to experience what Europe once looked like.

 10. Venetian Works Of Defense Between The 16th And 17th Centuries

 Added to UNESCO World Heritage Sites in Croatia in 2017, the Venetian Works of Defense stretch out across three countries—Croatia, Italy, and Montenegro.
-The site comprises six different defense works, which extend for over 1,000 kilometers along the eastern Adriatic coast.
-Together, they made up the so-called ‘Serenissima’ in the 16th and 17th centuries, which is the most important era in the Venetian Republic history.
+The site comprises six different defense works extending over 1,000 kilometers along the eastern Adriatic coast.
+Together, they made up the so-called ‘Serenissima’ in the 16th and 17th centuries, the most crucial era in the history of the Venetian Republic.

-There are currently two Venetian Works of Defense in Croatia that is considered world heritage by UNESCO.
-The first one is the Defensive System of Zadar; the second is the Fort of St. Nikola in Šibenik-Knin County.
+Currently, two Venetian Works of Defense in Croatia are considered world heritage by UNESCO.
+The first is the Defensive System of Zadar; the second is the Fort of St. Nikola in Šibenik-Knin County.

 Why Visit The Venetian Works Of Defense?